clockworklabs/spacetime-docs/docs/sdks/c-sharp/index-v2.md

 }
 ```

-Subscribe to a set of queries. `queries` should be a string or an array, vec or slice of strings.
+Subscribe to a set of queries. `queries` should be an array of SQL query strings.

 See [the SpacetimeDB SQL Reference](/docs/sql#subscriptions) for information on the queries SpacetimeDB supports as subscriptions.